asreview/asreview/docs/source/extensions_dev.rst

 Add model
 ---------

-The easiest way to extend ASReview with a new classifier, qurey strategy, balance strategy, or feature extraction technique is by using the template `Template for extending ASReview <https://github.com/asreview/template- extension-new-model>`__.
+In the ASReview project, an active learning model consists of classifier, query strategy, balance strategy, or feature extraction technique.
+The easiest way to extend ASReview with a new classifier, query strategy, balance strategy, or feature extraction technique is by using the template `Template for extending ASReview <https://github.com/asreview/template- extension-new- model>`__.
 Create a copy of the template and add the new algorithms.
 It is advised to use the following structure of the package:

 .. code:: bash